Enhancement of crossed Andreev reflection in a superconducting ladder connected to normal metal leads: Abstract

 \section{Abstract}

 Crossed Andreev reflection~(cAR) is a scattering process that happens in a quantum transport set-up consisting of two normal metals~(NM) attached to a superconductor~(SC), where an electron incident from one NM results in a hole emerging in the other.
-Typically, an electron tunnelling through the superconductor from one NM to the other~(ET) competes with cAR and masks the signature of cAR in the conductance spectrum.
-We propose a novel scheme to enhance cAR, in which SC part of the NM-SC-NM is side-coupled to another SC having a different SC phase to form a Josephson junction in the transverse direction.
-At strong enough coupling and adequate phase difference, one can smoothly traverse between highly ET-dominant to highly cAR-dominant transport regimes by tuning chemical potential, due to the appearance of subgap Andreev states that are extended in the longitudinal direction.
-We also discuss connections to realistic systems.
+Typically, electron tunnelling~(ET) through the superconductor from one NM to the other competes with cAR and masks its signature in the conductance spectrum.
+We propose a novel scheme to enhance cAR, in which the SC part of the NM-SC-NM is side-coupled to another SC having a different superconducting phase to form a Josephson junction in the transverse direction.
+At strong enough coupling and for a large enough phase difference, one can smoothly traverse between the highly ET-dominant to the highly cAR-dominant transport regimes by tuning chemical potential, due to the appearance of subgap Andreev states that are extended in the longitudinal direction.
+We discuss connections to realistic systems.